-Seminar Attendance: Every semester all non-dissertator graduate students are expected to regularly attend the weekly Medical Physics 900 Seminar to broaden their understanding of all aspects of Medical Physics.
-This is a required course, which must be taken for graded credit for two semesters and for pass/fail credit for two additional semesters before receiving the M.S. degree.
+Seminar Attendance: Every semester all non-dissertator graduate students are required to regularly attend the weekly Medical Physics 900 Seminar to broaden their understanding of all aspects of Medical Physics.
+This is a required course for four semesters before receiving the M.S. degree.
 Students entering with an M.S. degree must also take the MP 900 Seminar sequence.